snehaananthan/angularjs-jwt-spring-security-demo/README.md

 Since our application's security is strictly controlled by the URL patterns added in the Spring security configuration properties, it's a good practice to use `$locationProvider.html5Mode(true)` in our angular app's config block in `config.js`.
 And a `<base href="/">` element in our index.html.
 Here's a nice [article](https://scotch.io/tutorials/pretty-urls-in-angularjs-removing-the-hashtag) on why we include these.

 That's all about this application.
-Please share your feedback, if any.
-Any questions, please post as comments.
+Happy learning.
 Cheers! :)

 ### References
 * https://github.com/szerhusenBC/jwt-spring-security-demo